data1010/data1010.github.io/project.md

 ## Project

-This course includes one project, which will be due on TBD.
-You will create your project as a blog post and submit it via URL.
+This course includes one project, which will be due on December 3 at 18:00.
+You will create your project in the style of an article as a Prismia assignment, and we will publish everyone's articles on a public "DATA 1010 projects" page.

 ### Content

-Your blog post will be an explainer for one idea which is adjacent to DATA 1010 topic sequence.
+Your article will be an explainer for one topic which is adjacent to DATA 1010 topic sequence.
 Here are some ideas:

 * Applications of SVD
   - Image processing